 Shades of brown

-Which designs would you ask your custom home builder to construct for your home in Burnaby? or Coquitlam? or, your property in Port Coquitlam? or Port Moody?
+Which designs would you ask your general contractor to integrate for your home in Burnaby? or Coquitlam? or your property in Port Coquitlam? or Port Moody?
 Do you think your properties in those places are up for some renovation?
 Try asking your renovator or general contractor as early as now to build a home that suits the designs shown above.